RandyRomero/Cheatsheets/AWS/certified_cloud_practitioner/benefits_of_the_cloud.md

 question id:

-### What is 'elasticity' benefit of the cloud is about?
+### What is 'elasticity' benefit of the cloud about?

 It means automatic scaling on spikes and drop in demand